mauleyzaola/gh-labels/README.md

 ## TODO

 * GH API apparently does not write the `description` field.
 Haven't figured it out yet.
 * Get all the labels from repositories.
-Currently there is a limit of 30 items.
-Undocumented in the API afaik.
+Using default 30 labels for the time being.
 * Make this program more intelligent (don't wipe all, but just add the missing ones).